 Online training for all employees

-We also understand that to prevent injury, we must learn from our safety incidents and near misses.
-We require that all incidents be reported, recorded and investigated according to defined processes based on the type and severity of the incident.
-Causes must be identified, and action taken to prevent reoccurrence.
+We also understand that, to prevent injuries and continuously improve our safety performance, we must learn from our safety incidents and near misses.
+We require that all incidents be reported, recorded and investigated according to defined processes based on incident type and severity.
+Causes must be identified, and action must be taken to prevent recurrence.
 We collect and analyze information about work-related injuries and illness, environmental incidents, near misses, hazard observations, property damage, fires/explosions and vehicle incidents.
-And most importantly, we regularly communicate what we’ve learned to all employees.
+And, most importantly, we regularly communicate with employees what we have learned.